JRazek/reduce_kernel/task.md

 [___________(0,0,0)_____________][___________(0,1,0)_____________][___________(0,2,0)_____________]
 ```

-Each of these slices may be divided into blocks of size given by
+Each of these slices may be divided into thread blocks of size given by

 ```rust
 let optimal_subinput_len = {